hobrien/Bee_space/README.md

 # Bee Space
-Scripts to plot spec data in bee colour space
+Scripts to plot spec data in bee colour space.
+See http://link.springer.com/article/10.1007%2FBF00199331

 * Data can be plotted in a colour hexagon or as a 3D scatter plot
 * 3D scatter plot can either interactive plotly plot that can be embedded in websites